 (R)esumes, (I)nterview skills, (S)ocial skills, (E)mpowerment

-Program activities would include résumé and cover letter building, mock interviewing, assistance with completing online job applications, professional workshops and transportation assistance and more...
+Program activities include résumé and cover letter building, virtual mock interviewing, assistance with completing online job applications, and virtual professional workshops (coming soon).

 It is also a great concern for IW4AL to be able to truly help these individuals in the community in other areas of their lives.
 We know if you’re not happy, healthy and thriving to be all that you can be employment can be very unstable.
-It will also be our goal to make sure that our clients are connected to the services they need whether it’s housing, counseling, etc.
+Let us connect you with professionals certified in mental health and life coaching skills.
+We also have connections to other resources for those experiencing difficult times during COVID19.

 Taking it 2 the Streets